 The Logos Seminar is a biweekly evening noncredit seminar offering students a rare chance to take a guided journey through the classical Christian tradition and its critics, and to hear from world-class Christian scholars.
 Meetings are on select Mondays 7:30-9pm (exact dates within registration link).
 Sessions are a mix of foundational study of the classical Christian (and anti-Christian!) texts, fundamental issues in Biblical studies and hermeneutics, as well a (virtual) visiting speaker series hearing from a variety of Christian scholars who apply these traditions to today’s complex world.

-Within the Logos Seminar, Chesterton House hosts an array of Christian scholars from in the Chesterton Perspectives series.
+Within the Logos Seminar, Chesterton House hosts an array of Christian scholars within the Chesterton Perspectives series.
 This is an innovative series of interviews with Christian scholars in which they reflect upon contemporary issues.
 Our audiences hear from a wide range of disciplines and perspectives, as scholars offer insights on topics too charged to discuss on the main campus, and conversation is encouraged in a hospitable setting.

 The Theological Society meets to discuss recent academic research on a wide range of biblical, theological, and philosophical areas.
 These discussions are aimed at an advanced undergraduate or graduate level and aim to satisfy what Simone Weil described as the basic need of the soul: to consider “every sort of opinion, without the least restriction or reserve.”
 Our dialogues explore the academic writings of visiting speakers in a collegial and cordial setting with a necessary critical eye toward both historic orthodox beliefs and ideas that reign in the contemporary academy, and culture.